 - Go bed shopping. -- You’re definitely missing out If it’s been more than two years since you bought a new mattress.
 There has been so much innovation in the type, the technology and the quality of mattresses.
 The options available now are beyond your imagination.
 There’s no such thing as the good old days when it comes to mattresses.

 - Does your bed wink at you when you go by? – I know this sounds silly, but if you’re not thinking to yourself, “Gosh darn I love my bed!”
-It’s time to get that new mattress and especially all the wonderful duvets, sheets, pillows and accessories available today.
+It’s time to get that new mattress and especially all the wonderful duvets, sheets, pillows and other accessories available today.
 The better your bed looks, the more you’ll want to get in and stay in.

 - Get a sleep app on your phone.
 They can track how many hours you sleep, the quality of your sleep, how many times you wake up and whether not you snore.
 (Maybe experiment with the snoring function on your partner first.)